dphiffer/chickenbot.phiffer.org/README.md

 # 🐔 chickenbot

-Chicken care task rotation using a Google Sheet and Twilio
+*Chicken care task rotation using a Google Sheet and Twilio*

+This software supports a small cohort of neighbors who share responsibility caring for a flock of chickens.
+It is somewhat flexible, but it does make some assumptions.
+There must be at least two people involved, tasks can't be more frequent than once per day, the designated backup person is assumed to understand they're the backstop for any given task.

 ## Google Sheet